bodkan/ku-introgression2025/README_solutions.md

 (it was simulated!), you can see the complete code [here](generate_genotypes.R).

-## Exercise 2 – estimating the proportion of Neanderthal ancestry
+## Exercise 2: Estimating the proportion of Neanderthal ancestry

 ### Introduction